 Baroque was a magnificent period of art and architecture during the sixteenth century following the Renaissance era that originated in Italy but soon expanded its wings all over Europe and Colonial America.
 Structures belonging to this style of design are characterized by extreme splendor, dynamic spatial layout, elemental richness, and mystical dramatization to create an emotional and sensory appeal.
 Additionally, there are a few lesser-known features of this opulent period in history encompassing design typology, construction techniques, allegory, and trivia.

 1. Symbolism | Baroque Architecture

 Baroque Architecture is known for its grandeur and affluent depiction.
 Being a style of architecture driven by religious propaganda, the intent was to symbolize the church as a space that fostered the deepest personal relationship with God.
 Further, the overwhelming use of gold in Catholic altars and ceilings especially in French Baroque structures was to establish absolute supremacy of the monarchs.
 Colonial countries largely funded Baroque architecture seeking to substantiate their wealth and power to the world.
 The High altar at St. John’s Co-Cathedral, Chapel at Versailles, etc depict such symbolism.

 2. The First Prodigy

 The first truly Baroque facade is considered to be of II Gesu Church in Rome.
 Erected around 1584, the church was also the first Jesuit church which was later used as a reference for upcoming Baroque Jesuit churches around the world.
-The most striking feature of the interiors is the ceiling fresco painted by Baroque artist Baciccia that creates an optical illusion of a dome.
+The most striking feature of the interiors is the ceiling fresco painted by Baroque artist Baciccia which creates an optical illusion of a dome.

 4. Static v/s motion